gdm85/coshell/README.md

     test1
     test2

+## sequence length option

+By specifying a sequence length greater than 1 it is possible to group commands in sequences.
+Each group of commands will be executed sequentially.

 ## deinterlace option

-Order is not deterministic by default, but with option ``--deinterlace`` or ``-d`` all output will be buffered and afterwards printed in the same chronological order as process termination.
+Order is not deterministic by default, but with option ``--deinterlace`` or ``-d`` all output will be buffered and afterwards printed in the same chronological order as your input.

-## ordered option

-This option allows printing ordered output before execution of all commands; it implies `--deinterlace`.

 ## shell